mgblow/node4i/docs/Runtime-Components/Readme.md

 6. Increased Flexibility: The component provides the ability to manage nodes and their configuration, enabling the customization of the system according to the requirements and increasing the flexibility of the process.

+UDT platform provides two types of runtime components that can be used for various industrial processes: General Component and Windowing Component.

+## General Component

+General Components are a type of runtime component that allows users to have their own script including specific functionalities and libraries.
+This type of component can be used to execute custom logic, integrate with external systems, perform data manipulation and processing, and much more.

+Here are some benefits of using General Components:

+1. Flexibility: General Components allow users to have full control over the logic and functionality of their component, enabling them to implement custom business logic as per their requirements.
+2. Integration: General Components can be used to integrate with external systems, making it possible to perform tasks like data retrieval, data processing, and data storage.

+3. Automation: General Components can be used to automate tasks, such as data processing and retrieval, making it possible to perform these tasks in real-time, without manual intervention.

+- Go to Dashboard
+- Choose a location in UDT
+- Choose "Add General Component"
+- Fill the required parameters

+## Windowing Component

+Windowing Components are a type of runtime component that allows users to choose specific nodes and observe their changes over a specified duration.
+This type of component is useful for monitoring real-time data and detecting changes in the system.

+Here are some benefits of using Windowing Components:

+1. Real-time monitoring: Windowing Components enable real-time monitoring of system data, making it possible to detect changes in the system and respond quickly.

+2. Data Analysis: Windowing Components allow users to observe data changes over a specified duration, making it possible to perform data analysis and identify patterns in the system.

+3. Automated Actions: Windowing Components can be used to trigger automated actions based on the data changes observed over the specified duration, enabling users to respond quickly to changes in the system.

+4. Overall, the use of runtime components in the UDT platform offers a wide range of benefits for industrial processes, including improved efficiency, better data analysis, and real-time monitoring and response.

+- Go to Dashboard
+- Choose "Add Windowing Component"
+- Fill the required parameters